stbnrivas/dataModels/specs/UrbanMobility/GtfsStop/doc/spec.md

     -   Optional

 -   `operatedBy` : Agency that operates this stop.
-    -   Attribute type: Relationship.
-It shall point to an Entity of Type [GtfsAgency](../../GtfsAgency/doc/spec.md)
+    -   Attribute type: List of Relationships.
+They shall point to an Entity of Type [GtfsAgency](../../GtfsAgency/doc/spec.md)
     -   Optional